-The theme of the India Corporate Governance Day on the 20th of January 2023 is developing and establishing the organisation’s corporate governance structure, roadmap, and framework.
+The India Corporate Governance Day theme on the 19th of January 2024 is developing and establishing the organisation’s corporate governance structure, roadmap, and framework.

 The company can have the best state-of-the-art systems, tools and processes.
 However, if the mechanisms of ʻPeople Governanceʼ are not appropriately implemented, the corporate governance principles will create complexities in the decision-making process in the organisation.

 Opportunities for implementing corporate governance principles are not optional.
 After the foundation of corporate governance based on the agenda, all corporate stakeholders will be aware of the corporate governance principles and pledge that;